Apply for PTV authorisation: OD-C (charter), TPT and RPT

 To apply for a PTV authorisation the vehicle must either:

-If either of these conditions are not met the nominated vehicle must pass the Department of Transport (DoT) vehicle inspection process and comply with DoT’s standards, as per the Transport (Road Passenger Services) Act 2018, Transport (Road Passenger Services) Regulations 2019.
+If either of these conditions are not met, the nominated vehicle must pass the Department of Transport (DoT) vehicle inspection process and comply with vehicle standards.
 If the vehicle has not passed an inspection, you will not be able to successfully apply for the PTV authorisation.

 The vehicle may be inspected at an Authorised Inspection Station (AIS) upon payment of the appropriate fee.
 Information on AIS’, how to book and payment locations are available on the Get a vehicle inspected page.